Julie-Fabre/bombcell/README.md

 ## Recommended pre-processing

-We recommend temporally aligning your channels with each other and common-averaging you data with Bill Karsh's function [`CatGT`](https://billkarsh.github.io/SpikeGLX/ CatGT), and then feeding this data into kilosort.
+We recommend temporally aligning your channels with each other and common-averaging you data with Bill Karsh's function [`CatGT`](https://billkarsh.github.io/SpikeGLX/), and then feeding this data into kilosort.
 We then recommend looking at your raw data and spikes detected by kilosort, to assess whether all spikes are being detected.
 If not, consider lowering kilosort's detection thresholds.

 ## Dependancies:

 - https://github.com/kwikteam/npy-matlab (to load data in)

-- https://github.com/buzsakilab/buzcode, modified from http://www.fieldtriptoolbox.org/ (to compute fast ACG/CCGs. download the repo and run compileBuzcode.m)

 - https://github.com/tuckermcclure/matlab-plot-big (to plot raw data)